Team Germany

 Chantal Pagel

-I grew up by the sea and perhaps that's why I have a close connection to whales and dolphins.
-Through my practical work at the dolphinarium in Münster and my studies in environmental sciences, I finally came to YAQU PACHA and I am looking forward to contributing to the protection of endangered whale and dolphin species through my work in the future.
+I grew up by the sea, which is perhaps why I feel such a close connection to whales and dolphins.
+My practical work at the Münster Dolphinarium and my studies in environmental sciences ultimately led me to YAQU PACHA, and I am delighted that my work will enable me to contribute to the protection of endangered whale and dolphin species in the future.

 Andrea Plötz